Chennaiyin FC gaffer John Gregory hits out at ISL refereeing | Goal.com

 Chennaiyin FC head coach John Gregory lashed out at the standards of Indian Super League (ISL) referees ahead of their second match of the season against Mumbai City FC.

-The British manager was unhappy with the referee’s decision of not giving a penalty during the FC Goa vs Chennaiyin match were Goan defender Seriton Fernandes had brought down Chennaiyin forward Dragos Firtulescu inside the box.
+The British manager was unhappy with referee Pranjal Banerjee’s decision of not giving a penalty during the FC Goa vs Chennaiyin match where Goan defender Seriton Fernandes had brought down Chennaiyin forward Dragos Firtulescu inside the box.

 Speaking on the referee’s decision, Gregory said, “It was unbelievable that penalty call (Dragos).
 It was a clear cut penalty.
 It was unbelievable that the referee and the linesman did not make the decision.